Elvirarp92/django-note-app-api/README.md

 * A package manager such as [pipenv](https://pipenv.pypa.io/en/latest/)

 Installation instructions provided below will be for, specifically, pipenv.
+By default, the CORS middleware is coded to expect requests from `http://localhost:3000`

 ### Installation